-This manual includes procedures for diagnosis, service, maintenance and repair for components of the H3 series coach or bus shell model listed on the front cover page.
+This manual includes procedures for diagnosis, service, maintenance and repair for components of the H3 series coaches or VIP model listed on the front cover page.

 This manual should be kept in a handy place for ready reference by the technician.
-If properly used, it will meet the needs of the technician and owner
+If properly used, it will meet the needs of the technician and owner.